Drawing Institute Fellowships

 The Drawing Institute at The Morgan Library & Museum

-Fellows will have access to the Morgan's rich and varied collections of drawings, albums, sketchbooks, and prints; autograph letters; literary and musical manuscripts; illustrated books and bindings; illuminated manuscripts; and archival material; as well as full use of the Library's extensive research resources and facilities, including access to online databases from which material can be downloaded.
+Fellows will have access to the rich and varied collections of drawings at both museums, as well as full use of the extensive research resources and facilities of the libraries, including access to online databases from which material can be downloaded.
 No additional funds for purchasing books, images, reproduction rights, or other special research materials are available.

-Health insurance is not provided by the Morgan.
-Fellows may wish to consider short term individual health insurance options available through www.gatewayplan.com.
+Health insurance is not provided by the Morgan or by the Menil.
+Fellows may wish to consider short-term individual health insurance options available through www.gatewayplans.org.

 Fellows are expected to make their own travel and housing arrangements.
 No housing is provided.

 For foreign applicants, nonfinancial assistance with procuring a visa is provided.